luanaruiz9/luanaruiz9.github.io/_pages/research.md

 ### Graphon Signal Processing and Transferability

 I investigate signal processing and learning on graphons, which can be thought as both limits of very large graphs and graph generative models.
 By modeling large graphs as samples from graphons, my work formalizes the transferability of graph neural networks (GNNs) by analyzing their continuity on convergent graph sequences.
 This includes early formulations of graphon signal processing and the development of graphon neural networks for efficient learning of transferable GNN models for large graphs.
+Most of this work was done together with my dear collaborator [Prof. Luiz Chamon](https://luizchamon.com/).

 <img src="/assets/img/diagram_gnn.png" alt="GNN transferability pipeline" style="max-width: 100%; height: auto;" />